 However, Kenan-Flagler does not stipulate that you can only discuss a problem area in this essay and even offers some lighthearted suggestions in its “optional topics” list.
 So this is where you can technically share anything you feel the admissions committee must be aware of to fully understand you as a candidate and evaluate you effectively.
 We caution you against trying to fill this space simply because you fear that not doing so would somehow count against you, though.
 (It will not, and remember, whenever you submit an additional essay, you are asking the admissions committee to do extra work on your behalf, so make sure that time is warranted!)
 If you ultimately decide to write an optional essay, avoid being overly verbose or needlessly creative.
 Simply craft a brief submission that reveals this illuminating new aspect of your candidacy.

 If you are re-applying to the program, we appreciate your continued interest in UNC Kenan-Flagler.
-We require a complete application in addition to a brief essay that describes how your application differs from your previous submission and that alerts us to new test scores, a recent promotion, or other areas that demonstrate how you have strengthened your candidacy.
+We require a complete application, with new essay responses, recommenders and an updated resume. … In addition, we ask for a brief essay (100 words or less) that describes how your application differs from your previous submission and that alerts us to new test scores, a recent promotion, or other areas that demonstrate how you have strengthened your candidacy.

 Whether you have improved your academic record, received a promotion, begun a new and exciting project, increased your community involvement, or taken on some sort of personal challenge, the key to success with this essay is conveying a very deliberate path of achievement.
 Kenan-Flagler wants to know that you have been actively striving to improve yourself and your profile, and that you have seized opportunities during the previous year to do so, because an MBA from its program is important to you.
 The responses to this essay question will vary greatly from one candidate to the next, because each person’s needs and experiences differ.
 We are more than happy to provide one-on-one assistance with this highly personal essay to ensure that your efforts over the past year are presented in the best light possible.